 He grew up next to the Sonian forest one of the biggest peri-urban forest at the door of the European capital, Brussels, where he still lives.

 Fauna, flora , forests and landscapes of the natural world around us are his favorite subjects.

 Passionate about wildlife and the last wildplaces, Natural History and the diversity of life worldwide, he nonetheless accords a great importance of being aware of the importance of the beauty of the nature just next door.

-He is also working on several projects in Europe and other continents to witness the beauty and fragility of life to which he pays homage through the image.
+Motivated by a strong environmental awareness he is working on several projects in Europe and other continents to witness the beauty and fragility of life to which he pays tribute through the image, with a predilection for the well preserved forest ecosystems.

-His work has been awarded in the most prestigious international competitions (International Festival of Montier-en-der, Asferico International contest, BioPhotoContest, Festival Nature Namur,…) and in 2010 he has won first prize in the category ' In Praise of Plants of Fungi ' at the Wildlife Photographer of the Year', an international recognition of his work.
+His images of great sensitivity are regularly honored in the most prestigious international competitions and festivals (International Festival of Montier-en-der, Asferico International contest, BioPhotoContest, Festival Nature Namur,…) and in 2010 he has won first prize in the category ' In Praise of Plants of Fungi ' at the Wildlife Photographer of the Year', an international recognition of his work.

 Here is a quote of Sir David Attenborough that could resume his thoughts:

 "It seems to me that the natural world is the greatest source of excitement; the greatest source of visual beauty; the greatest source of intellectual interest.
 It is the greatest source of so much in life that makes life worth living."